javier-godoy/webhook-router/README.md

 line3
 ```

+#### Payload elements and variables

+Payload elements are identified by a `$` prefix (e.g. `${repository.full_name}`).

+Global variables are identified by a `%` prefix.

+Local variables are identified by a `%%` prefix.
+A local variable is scoped to the or-sequence (i.e. brace) where it's defined.

 #### Predicates
-A predicate examines the value of a request header or payload element.
+A predicate examines the value of a request header, variable or payload element.
 The result is true if the predicate matches and false otherwise.
-Payload predicates are identified by a $ prefix.

 ```
 X-GitHub-Event: ping
 $repository.full_name: javier-godoy/webhook-router
+%foo: bar
 ```

 The `contains` operator can be specified immediately after the colon.
 If no operator is specified, the predicate does an exact match (certainly, there is room for improvement here).

 ```
 $repository.full_name:contains javier-
 ```

 The `is` operator evaluates as true if the payload element is of the corresponding type.

 ```
 $repository:is object
 ```

 A `NULL` predicate evaluates as true if a macro expression is null.

 ```
 NULL ${foo.bar}
 ```

-A `TRUE` predicate alwats evaluates as true
+A `TRUE` predicate always evaluates as true

 ```
 TRUE
 ```